all-maps-lie/all-maps-lie-2020/assignments/assignment_01.md

 It is important that in this step you do 2 things:
 1. Define your rules on what is considered "valid" data (e.g. If we're collecting data about street-side trash bins, do recycling bins also count?)
 2. Be systematic about your data collection.
 Collecting data willy-nilly is a terrible way to approach this work.
 You will need to consider the **spatial distribution** of your subject of interest - e.g. it probably doesnt make sense to map storefront signage in residential suburbs.
 One approach would be to define a neighborhood to start in and systematically approach your collection street-by-street.
+3. Your data must have at least:
+   1. one `#hashtag` that will make your project identifiable.
+Preferably additional hash tags would be added.
+   2. a description of what you have mapped.

 <!--
 Methodological considerations:
 * [Cameraphone guide](../guides/camera-phone-guide.md) -->

-### Part 3: Export a GeoJSON of your findings and plot them on a map.
+### Part 3: Export a GeoJSON of your findings.

 In the Streetview Mapper, navigate to the [Dashboard](https://streetview-mapper.org/dashboard).
 There you can see all of the locations you've saved to the database.